History History

 The Covid crisis was managed in the Dutch style, with constant dialogue and a culture of compromise.
 From an "intelligent" containment in the first wave, the country had to move to a stricter containment with curfew (a heresy in the country) which gave rise to unprecedented violence in January 2021.
 The impact on tourism was immense.
 However, the fallout from Brexit already seems to be bearing fruit, with many companies setting up in Amsterdam.

 In the wake of the crisis, tourism linked to cannabis and prostitution has taken off again, with its share of nuisances.
-To deal with the rise in violence, the city's mayor, Femke Halsema, proposed that the sale of cannabis be restricted to city residents only.
-But faced with the anger of shopkeepers worried about seeing their establishments closed (66 coffee shops would be enough to meet local demand, yet there are 166 in the city...) and the fear of seeing a black market develop, she took the initiative by proposing an alternative: to relocate the red light district outside the city.
-This plan is currently being studied.
-Stay tuned.
+To deal with the rise in violence, Femke Halsema, the city's mayor, proposed that cannabis sales be restricted to residents of the city.
+But faced with the anger of shopkeepers who feared that their establishments would be closed (66 coffee shops would be enough to meet local demand, yet there are 166 in the city...) and the fear of seeing a black market develop, she took the initiative by proposing an alternative: to relocate the red light district outside the city.
+This plan is currently under study.
+To be continued.

 2023